 source-type setting to one of three values:

-conductor-only: the router will retrieve software versions only from (or through) the conductor
+conductor-only: The router retrieves software versions only from the conductor.

 Because this is a router setting, your collection of routers can each use different preferences.
-E.g., a router in on the internet can use 128 Technology's repository, but another router managed by the same conductor sitting in an isolated environment can use the conductor.
+For example, a router on the internet can use a 128 Technology repository, but another router managed by the same conductor sitting in an isolated environment can use the conductor.

-For routers that have no access to the internet, at
+For routers that have no access to the internet, set

 router > system > software-update > repository > offline-mode to